-Cognitive processing therapy (CPT), Interpersonal psychotherapy (IPT), Mindfulness-based cognitive therapy (MBCT), Motivational interviewing (MI), Psychodynamic, Relational, Solution-focused, Strengths-based
+Cognitive Processing Therapy (CPT), Interpersonal Psychotherapy, Mindfulness-based Cognitive Therapy (MBCT), Motivational Interviewing, Psychodynamic, Relational, Solution-focused, Strengths-based

 I am dedicated to helping individuals feel empowered and develop healthy growth-fostering connections through mutual empathy, authenticity, and genuineness.
 In my work, I utilize an integrative approach that is grounded in client-centered and strengths-based approaches, while focusing on relational-cultural attributes.
 Within the therapeutic space, I strive to create an environment that is built on trust and safety.
 I strongly believe that the relationship between client and counselor is an agent of change and one of the most important alliances that can be created in a therapeutic relationship.

 MA - Clinical & Counseling Psychology, William Paterson University

 Outside of work, I love spending time with friends, family, and of course my doggo!
 I enjoy listening to audiobooks and engaging in various art directives to practice self-care.
 I would describe myself as a foodie, and absolutely love to travel and explore.
 Lastly, I really enjoy watching and volunteering for car rally races.
 I follow the World Rally Championship (WRC) circuit as well as various car races throughout the U.S.

 The one thing I try to do on a daily basis to support my mental and emotional well-being is taking walks.